qwo/LeveragingKubernetesForEveryone/presentation/slides.md

 - Reverse Proxy
 - Caching

+---

 ## Demonstration

 Diagram
+---

 ## Demonstration

 What would you do normally

+---
+## Kubernetes allows you to do

+What would you do normally
+---
 ## Resources

 - Architecture Diagram -> http://gist-reveal.it/bit.ly/k8s-miniarch#/18
 - Components - http://gist-reveal.it/bit.ly/k8s-miniarch
 - Using the Command line http://gist-reveal.it/bit.ly/k8s-kubectl

+---
 ## Thank you

 - Keep going -> https://www.udacity.com/course/scalable-microservices-with-kubernetes--ud615